fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 - [ ] sw freaks and app doesn't crash well:
 - [ ] with dragging a file from one new folder to another new folder
 - [ ] rename file and folder need to be verified

 - [ ] commits
 	- delete
 		- [ ] handle delete files for commit
 		- [ ] handle delete folders for commit
 	- copy
+		- [ ] handle copy files for commit
+		- [ ] handle copy folders for commit
+	- move
+		- [ ] handle move files for commit
+		- [ ] handle move folders for commit

 - [ ] cp command works properly for files
 - [ ] cp command works properly for folders
-	- [ ] copy works with commit

-- move
-	- [ ] move works with commit

 - [ ] paths which include ".." or "." work for all commands

+- [ ] on editor scroll, show page overlay for a moment then disappear
+- [ ] preview: if current doc matches matcher, show it after preview command exec'ed

 - [ ] delay occurs before editor loads sometimes
 	- issue seems to occur because of file store get